Race Details

 • At the aid stations: Water, fluid replacement drink, GU gels, Honey Stinger gels, Cliff Blocks, Cliff Peanut Butter bars.

 • At the aid stations, you are responsible for putting containers and wrappers into the trash barrels yourself.
-Swimrun is a sport where most participants and events are very conscious of sustainable practices, so keep this in mind if you wish to avoid a penalty.
+Swimrun is a sport where most participants are very conscious of sustainable practices, so keep this in mind if you wish to avoid a penalty.

 • Penalties may be assessed for discourteous behavior!
 Primarily, this would be for refusing to allow another athlete(s) to pass on a narrow trail.
 It may be typical practice for high school cross-country races, and perhaps for other swimruns, but it will not be tolerated here — especially given that short-course and medium-course athletes will be sharing the trails.